History of Election Results for Ballot Issues

 Both the Colorado Constitution and state statutes are subject to amendment by legislatively referred and citizen-initiated measures.
 The process is governed by the Colorado Constitution and state law.1

 Legislatively referred measures.
 The Colorado General Assembly may refer constitutional measures to the voters with a two-thirds vote of both houses, and may refer statutory measures to the voters with a majority vote of both houses.
+A constitutional measure requires 55 percent of the votes cast in an election to pass, except when a proposed measure repeals rather than changes part of the constitution, in which case a simple majority of votes is required.2 While the General Assembly has the authority to change the state statutes during legislative session, the Taxpayer’s Bill of Rights (TABOR) requires that proposed tax increases receive approval from voters in order to take effect.
 The General Assembly submitted its first measure to Colorado voters in 1880.

 |